sonic-net/SONiC/doc/sflow/sflow_hld.md

 | 25   | Verify that the swss restart works without issues when sflow is enabled and continues to sample as configured. |
 | 26   | Verify that collector functions properly on 'default' VRF and can send counter and flow samples |
 | 27   | Verify that collector functions properly on 'mgmt' VRF and can send counter and flow samples |
+|28    | Verify CONFIG DB migration changes for SFLOW SESSION table for old to new schema
+|28    | Verify APP DB migration changes for SFLOW SESSION table for old to new schema

 ## 12 **Action items**
 * Determine if it is possible to change configuration without restarting hsflowd